Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Reducible configurations

 Let a good configuration $\gamma$ weakly appear in $G$.
 We wish to define a new graph $G'$ in $\Sigma$ with rings ${\cal R}$.
 For the definition we need to distinguish several cases.
 Assume first that $\gamma$ is not isomorphic to $\R4$.
 Let the graph $G'$ be obtained from $G\backslash \dom(d_\gamma)$ by adding an edge joining the vertices in ${\cal A}_\gamma$ if ${\cal A}_\gamma\neq\emptyset$, and by identifying the vertices in ${\cal I}_\gamma$.
 If parallel edges are created, remove all edges but one from each bunch of parallel edges, so that each edge of $G'$ corresponds to a unique edge of $G$.
 Since no cycle of length at most four touches $\gamma$ and if $\gamma$ is $\R7$, then $x_3\neq x_7$ or $x_1\neq x_6$, it follows that $G'$ has no loops.
 It also follows that $\cal R$ is a set of rings for $G'$.
 We will refer to the added edge as the {\em new edge} and to the vertex that resulted from the identification of vertices as the {\em new vertex}.
 If two vertices $u,v\in{\cal I}_\gamma$ have a common neighbor $x\in V(G_\gamma)\setminus \dom(d_\gamma)$ and $w$ is the new vertex arising by identification of $u$ and $v$, then we call the edge $wx$ {\em squashed}.

 We also need to specify an embedding of $G'$ in $\Sigma$.
 There is a unique natural way to make the edge additions and vertex identifications inside the faces of ${\cal F}_\gamma$, and that is how the embedding of $G'$ will be defined.
-Formally, for every pair $u,v\in{\cal A}_\gamma$ and \rt{every pair $u,v\in{\cal I}_\gamma$} of distinct vertices we define the {\em replacement $u,v$-path} as the shortest path from $u$ to $v$ in $G_\gamma$.
+Formally, for every pair $u,v\in{\cal A}_\gamma$ and every pair $u,v\in{\cal I}_\gamma$ of distinct vertices we define the {\em replacement $u,v$-path} as the shortest path from $u$ to $v$ in $G_\gamma$.
 It follows by inspecting all the good configurations that the replacement path is unique.
 Now we identify $u$ and $v$ or join them by an edge along the replacement $u,v$-path $P$, with the proviso that if $P$ includes a vertex $v\in V(G_\gamma)\setminus\dom(d_\gamma)$ (specifically, vertex $v_4$ or $v_6$ of $\R3$ or vertex $z$ of $\R7$), then prior to making the edge addition or vertex identification we shift $P$ slightly into the unique face $f$ of ${\cal F}_\gamma$ incident with $v$.
-By the conditions of weak appearance, $f$ is not a cuff face of $v$, and hence $P$ stays in $\Sigma$ and its homotopy does not change by such a shift.
+Note that $P$ stays in $\Sigma$ and its homotopy does not change by such a shift.
 This completes the definition of $G'$ when $\gamma$ is not $\R4$.

 Now let $\gamma$ be $\R4$.
 If not both $x_4$ and $x_5$ belong to $\cal R$, then we proceed as above, treating the configuration as if $\{x_4,x_5\}$ belonged to ${\cal I}_\gamma$; that is, identifying those vertices.
 We may therefore assume that both $x_4,x_5$ belong to ${\cal R}$.
 Let $\phi$ be a $3$-coloring of $\cal R$; the definition of $G'$ will now depend on $\phi$.
 If $\phi(x_4)=\phi(x_5)$, then we define $G'$ exactly as in the previous two paragraphs; in particular, we do not identify $x_4$ and $x_5$.
 If $\phi(x_4)\ne\phi(x_5)$, then we let $G'$ be obtained from $G\backslash \{v_1,v_3,v_4,v_5\}$ by identifying $v_2$ and $x_5$ along the ``replacement path" $v_2v_1v_5x_5$ (we do not add the edge between $x_1,x_3\in {\cal A}_\gamma$).
 Let us remark that the last condition in the definition of weak appearance guarantees that in this case $v_2$ does not belong to $\cal R$.
 Then $G'$ is a graph in $\Sigma$ with rings ${\cal R}$, and we say that it is the {\em $\gamma$-reduction of $G$.} When we wish to emphasize the dependence on $\phi$ we will say that $G'$ is the {\em $\gamma$-reduction of $G$ with respect to $\phi$.}